VidhyaChidambaram/learn-ansible/README.md

 * Command : Executes the task by connecting to the provided system and performing the action This is more secure and reliable
+Eg: Run a command available in ansible documentation

 * Script: Executes a script after transferring to the host.
 Be careful in using scripts.

 * Shell: Executes a shell command or bash script after connecting to machine
+Eg: Run a powershell script after connecting to a windows machine

 * Raw: Executes a raw script without taking advantage of ansible subsystem.
+Eg : Scp into a remote host

 ### Plugins